huensf/ros_rob/README.md

          target_link_libraries(${Executable} -lpthread)

 5) Change the extension of the Robotran *main.c* by *main.cpp*.
-Change the content of the main with the template *.main_robotran_template.cpp* and follow the change instructions inside the template.
+Change the content of the main with the template [*.main_robotran_template.cpp*](https://git.immc.ucl.ac.be/huensf/ros_rob/-/blob/master/.main_robotran_template.cpp) and follow the change instructions inside the template.

 6) As you can see at point 5. and 6. we need to use a user model structure from Robotran.
-Follow [the user model tutorial for structures](http://robotran-doc.git-page.immc.ucl.ac.be/usermodelstructurec/) in order to initialize it in *MBSysPad* and create an header file (also see [thread_struct.h](https://git.immc.ucl.ac.be/tuerlinckxt/ros_rob/-/blob/master/src/Car/userfctR/thread_struct.h) for an example of declaration of the structure).
-This structure contains pointeur to function like *give_torque_access* wich allows ROS publisher and suscriber to have access to *mbs_data* without segmentation fault cause of the multithreading.
+Follow [the user model tutorial for structures](http://robotran-doc.git-page.immc.ucl.ac.be/usermodelstructurec/) in order to initialize it in *MBSysPad* and create an header file (also see [*thread_struct.h*](https://git.immc.ucl.ac.be/huensf/ros_rob/-/blob/master/src/Car/userfctR/thread_struct.h) for an example of declaration of the structure).
+This structure contains pointer to function like *give_torque_access* wich allows ROS publisher and suscriber to have access to *mbs_data* without segmentation fault cause of the multithreading.
 After that you can give the access to the ROS publisher and suscriber in all the user function with :

          (*mbs_data->user_model->thread.thread_struct->pointeur_<name_of_access_function>)();

- 7) **Note** : the main of Robotran is now in C++ but the user functions that you way write are usually in C and call by this C++ function.
-You can have a look on [Name Mangling and extern “C” in C++](https://www.geeksforgeeks.org/extern-c-in-c/) to ensure that the C++ compiler behaves like a C compiler for this functions.
+ 7) **Note** : the main of Robotran is now in C++ but the user functions that you will use are usually in C and are called by this C++ function.
+You can have a look on [Name Mangling and extern “C” in C++](https://www.geeksforgeeks.org/extern-c-in-c/) to ensure that the C++ compiler behaves like a C compiler for thess functions.

  8) Go to the catkin_ws folder et compile/build it with :`~/catkin_ws$ catkin_make`
  9) Run `$ roscore` on a terminal.